Chipotle flavor is wildly popular — in everything from burritos to barbecue sauce — but do you know what it is, exactly?

 As you may have guessed, there’s newer technology for achieving heat measurement.
 It’s called High Pressure Liquid Chromatography, and the results are in ASTA (American Spice Trade Association) units.
 There’s a conversion system in place to convert the ASTA units to Scoville units, though, since Scoville is the more familiar standard.

-Here are some easy (near-instant!) ways to enliven your foods with chipotle pepper powder, courtesy of our friends at Frontier Natural Products Co-op:
+Here are some easy (near-instant!) ways to enliven your foods with chipotle pepper powder:

 Use these hearty portobellos to make sandwiches, or slice them to top a salad or grain, or add them to lasagna or another casserole.

 1/4 teaspoon (or more, to taste) chipotle pepper powder

 4 large portobello mushrooms, cleaned and stems removed

 2.Combine the oil, vinegar, garlic powder and chipotle pepper powder in a small bowl.